AkshayMohan/RandomStuffs/all2HTML/README.md

 **Changelogs**

+v1.0.3 - 18th of September, 2017.

+- Fixed duplicate data entry.
+Delete the previous "all2HTML.db" and start the program again to use the latest table structure.
+(Ensure to rollback any changes so as to avoid any conflicts.)

 v1.0.2 - 15th of September, 2017.

 - Added command line arguments for the program.
 Run it as "all2HTML.exe --help" for instructions.